 If your grandchildren used to visit in your home, strive to continue those visits and try to make the visits low-key.

 Don’t bring up the divorce unless the children do.
 If they bring it up, try to restrict yourself to expressing sympathy, reassuring the children that the divorce was not their fault and assuring them that they are loved.
-Active outdoor play is a great stress-reliever for kids.
+An active outdoor play is a great stress-reliever for kids.

 Be Diplomatic With the Other Grandparents